gregdavisd/jbox2d/README.md

 # jbox2d
-Optimisations an enhancements for mobile
+Optimisations and enhancements for mobile

 - Removed pooling except for singleton objects.
 - Changed Vec2 to be based on vecmath Vector2f